My research interests are Human-Computer Interaction (HCI), with a current focus on education technology, and Human-Centred AI.

 CodeAid: Evaluating a Classroom Deployment of an LLM-based Programming Assistant that Balances Student and Educator Needs.

 Kazemitabaar, M., Ye, R., Wang, X., Henley, A., Denny, P., Craig, M., & Grossman, T. (2024, May).
-Accepted at the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24)
+In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24)

 Project Description